FrankLef/cookiecutter-dsci/README.md

         ├── test_etl              <- Test example on `etl.py`.
         └── test_samples.py       <- Test example to verify `pytest`.

+## Setup notes

+When using the configurations recommended usually as best practices problems were encountered.
+They are described as well as their solutions below.

+### `flake8`

+`flake8` reports error **E501** for lines exceeding the 79 length limit recommended by PIP-8.
+Even when `black` is ok with it and even when all lines are properly formatted and abide by the rule.

+Several hours were spent trying to fix it.
+The solution used here is as follows:

+* Modify `pyproject.toml` to include a section **tools.flake8** to tell `flake8` to ignore E501 with `ignore=E501`.
+* Add the plugin `flake8-pyproject` to the **tool.poetry.dependencies** section
+of `pyproject.toml` because `flake8` does not use the `pyproject.toml` except when the `flake8-pyproject` is installed.
+* Modify `.pre-commit-config.yaml` to add `args: [--ignore=E501]` to the
+flake8 hook.

+### `pyarrow`

+Use `pyarrow.feather` instead of `feather-format`, `feather.format` exists only for backward compatibility. `pyarrow` should be installed with `pip3 install pyarrow` in the local python.
+Don't install `pyarrow` with `poetry add pyarrow` or you will get a whole lotof cryptic errors.

+### `hydra`

+The real name of the hydra package is `hydra-core`, `hydra` is another unrelated package.
+If you install `hydra` you will have several unsolveable VS build tools error.

+This seemingly stupid mistake took up a lot of time to figure out and several other people got also caught by it, judging from what was on the net.

 [cookiecutter]: https://github.com/audreyr/cookiecutter
 [poetry]: https://pypi.org/project/poetry/
 [flake8]: https://pypi.org/project/flake8/